Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Garcia leads Texas in total hits (113) this season while batting .259 with 53 extra-base hits.
+- Garcia has 114 hits, which ranks first among Texas hitters this season, while batting .260 with 54 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 67th, his on-base percentage ranks 56th, and he is 14th in the league in slugging.
+- He ranks 66th in batting average, 51st in on base percentage, and 12th in slugging among qualified hitters in MLB.

-- Garcia has reached base via a hit in 73 games this season (of 115 played), and had multiple hits in 27 of those games.
+- Garcia has driven in a run in 50 games this season (43.1%), including 24 games with more than one RBI (20.7%).

-- In 49 games this year (42.6%), Garcia has picked up an RBI, and in 23 of those games (20.0%) he had two or more.
 He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.